-Further we’ll look a few more great points in the tools section of this guide.
+Further, we’ll look at a few more great points in the tools section of this guide.

 Up till now, let me know if you have an awesome idea about any other factor which will add value to your keyword research.

-As I am looking forward to move on to our nest section.
+I am looking forward to moving on to the next section.

 But before that make sure you have grabbed strong concepts to analyze the value of your keywords.
-And if not properly, we can still discuss in comments section.
+And if not properly, we can still discuss it in the comments section.